bestiasi/gamification-tool-2025-react/README.md

-# Project Title
+# BEST Iasi Gamification Tool 2025

-Brief description of your project.
+This is the repository for the BEST Iasi Gamification Tool 2025, a web application built using React and Vite.

 ## Prerequisites

-- Node.js (version v23.11.0 or higher)
+- Node.js (version v23.x.x)
 - npm (version 10.9.2 or higher)

 ## Getting Started